 Hereditary periodic fever syndromes are hereditary disorders that periodically cause episodes of fever and other symptoms that are not due to usual childhood infections or any other obvious disorder.

-The most common hereditary periodic fever syndrome is
+The most common hereditary periodic fever syndrome across all age groups is

 A similar disorder that causes episodes of fever but is not thought to be hereditary is